MWehning/VR-Shield-Unity/README.md

 **device.Get();**

 Gets the value of device based on the data type.
 IMPORTANT!: Filtered values are calculated using the gliding average method and only for currently active devices.
 If a previously inactive device is asked for a filtered value it will first return an unfiltered value and activate the filter task.
 If a second value is requested before the task times out(currently a 10 second window) an actually filtered value will be returned.

+Data types:
+- all filtered:    as many data values as the sensor provides but filtered through gliding average
+- all-raw:         as many data values as the sensor provides but unfiltered straight from the sensor(could have a higher delay since fresh value has to be                        fetched)
+- first-filtered:  first three data values from the sensor
+- second-filtered: second three data...
+- third-filtered:  ...

 **device.Set();**